Alaska Traditions, Native Culture and Holidays

 Nenana Ice Classic

 While November is not technically a winter month, it is extremely cold in much of Alaska.
 As a result, the fact that it's been designated as the state's annual Alaska Native Heritage Month is relevant.
-Some communities have festivals or other performances, while the local media often takes the opportunity to tell stories of important individuals or families, which may go unnoticed at other times of the year.
+Some communities have festivals or other performances, while the local media often takes the opportunity to tell stories about important individuals or families that might otherwise go unnoticed at other times of the year.

 Honoring Alaska's History